WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 ### Tips

 1. You can use any language or framework of your choice.
-2. The task will be considered as `Medium` if user authentication and rate limiting is implemented.
+2. The task will be considered as `Medium` if user authentication and rate limiting are implemented.
 3. Don't directly copy the implementation given in resources.
 4. Brownie points for integrating this with the [NFT Minter](#task-id-nft-minter) task.